A young character adopts an abandoned or orphaned baby wild animal and cares for it as a beloved pet.

 - The Discworld fiction The Discworld Tarot illustrates Strength with the tale of how an Assassins' Guild School teacher adopts an orphaned lion cub and it becomes, well, a house-cat for Assassins.
 Until Lord Downey puts his foot down and insists it be returned to the Zoo where it belongs.

 - Fly Away Home is about a girl who rescues a nest of goslings to adulthood, and then must teach them how to fly and then migrate for the winter.
 Here, the girl enjoys a compromise, the birds are returned to the wild, but her farm is their regular migration destination in the spring.
+This was Very Loosely Based on a True Story: They were experimenting with geese (which are in no way endangered) as a way for finding ways to reintroduce Whooping cranes, raised in captivity, to the wild.

 - Born Free: Based on a True Story about the difficulty of reintroducing a lion raised in captivity to the wild.